apache/linkis-website/docs/development/linkis_compile_and_package.md

 ```

 **Please note: If your hadoop version is hadoop3, you need to modify the pom file of linkis-hadoop-common**
-Because when the hadoop 2.8 is below, the hdfs related class is in the hadoop-hdfs module, but in hadoop 3.X the corresponding class is moved to the module hadoop-hdfs-client, you need to modify this file:
+Because under hadoop2.8, hdfs-related classes are in the hadoop-hdfs module, but in hadoop 3.X the corresponding classes are moved to the module hadoop-hdfs-client, you need to modify this file:
 pom:Linkis/linkis-commons/linkis-hadoop-common/pom.xml
 Modify the dependency hadoop-hdfs to hadoop-hdfs-client:
 ```